drewmullen/terraform-provider-tfe/TESTS.md

 ##### Optional:
 1. `TFE_USER1` and `TFE_USER2`: The usernames of two pre-existing users on the Terraform Cloud or Terraform Enterprise instance being used for testing.
 Required for running team membership tests.
-1. `GITHUB_TOKEN` - [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+2. `GITHUB_TOKEN` - [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Used to establish a VCS provider connection.
-1. `GITHUB_POLICY_SET_IDENTIFIER` - GitHub policy set repository identifier in the format `username/repository`.
+3. `GITHUB_POLICY_SET_IDENTIFIER` - GitHub policy set repository identifier in the format `username/repository`.
 Required for running policy set tests.
-1. `GITHUB_POLICY_SET_BRANCH`: A GitHub branch for the repository specified by `GITHUB_POLICY_SET_IDENTIFIER`.
+4. `GITHUB_POLICY_SET_BRANCH`: A GitHub branch for the repository specified by `GITHUB_POLICY_SET_IDENTIFIER`.
 Required for running policy set tests.
-1. `GITHUB_POLICY_SET_PATH`: A GitHub subdirectory for the repository specified by `GITHUB_POLICY_SET_IDENTIFIER`.
+5. `GITHUB_POLICY_SET_PATH`: A GitHub subdirectory for the repository specified by `GITHUB_POLICY_SET_IDENTIFIER`.
 Required for running policy set tests.
-1. `GITHUB_REGISTRY_MODULE_IDENTIFIER` - GitHub registry module repository identifier in the format `username/repository`.
+6. `GITHUB_REGISTRY_MODULE_IDENTIFIER` - GitHub registry module repository identifier in the format `username/repository`.
 Required for running registry module tests.
-1. `GITHUB_WORKSPACE_IDENTIFIER` - GitHub workspace repository identifier in the format `username/repository`.
+7. `GITHUB_WORKSPACE_IDENTIFIER` - GitHub workspace repository identifier in the format `username/repository`.
 Required for running workspace tests.
-1. `GITHUB_WORKSPACE_BRANCH`: A GitHub branch for the repository specified by `GITHUB_WORKSPACE_IDENTIFIER`.
+8. `GITHUB_WORKSPACE_BRANCH`: A GitHub branch for the repository specified by `GITHUB_WORKSPACE_IDENTIFIER`.
 Required for running workspace tests.
-1. `SKIP_PAID` - Some tests depend on paid only features.
+9. `SKIP_PAID` - Some tests depend on paid only features.
 By setting `SKIP_PAID=1`, you will skip tests that access paid features.
-1. `ENABLE_TFE` - Some tests cover features available only in Terraform Cloud.
+10. `ENABLE_TFE` - Some tests cover features available only in Terraform Cloud.
 To skip these tests when running against a Terraform Enterprise instance, set `ENABLE_TFE=1`.
+11. `TF_ACC` - Acceptance tests are skipped by default.
+Setting `TF_ACC=1` will allow you to run these tests.

 You can set your environment variables up however you prefer.
 The following are instructions for setting up environment variables using [envchain](https://github.com/sorah/envchain).
    1. Make sure you have envchain installed.
 [Instructions for this can be found in the envchain README](https://github.com/sorah/envchain#installation).